-The total compensation program consists of both cash and equity based compensation.
-The Audit and Compensation Committee (the "Committee") determines the level of salary and bonuses, if any, for key executive officers other than Messrs.
-David Edell and Ira Berman.
+The total compensation program consists of both cash and equity based 8compensation.
+The Audit and Compensation Committee determines the level of salary and bonuses, if any.
 The Committee determines the salary or salary range based upon competitive norms.
 Actual salary changes are based upon performance.